 What Morrow didn’t know was that he established his dream just before the neighborhood would undergo gentrification.

 Many Black Business owners in the Greenwood District and proven their resilience through the 1921 Tulsa Race Massacre and through the harms of desegregation.

 Morrow came to Greenwood for the heritage and the history, stating in a 2015 interview with the Tulsa World, “I wanted to be part of the rebirth.”

-With only a month’s notice the Greenwood Chamber of Commerce demanded an extra $479.93 monthly, starting May 1, 2017.
+With only a month’s notice, the Greenwood Chamber of Commerce demanded an extra $479.93 monthly, starting May 1, 2017.
 Despite the increase in rent, store fixtures and utility services are in dire need of replacement and repair; there has never been running water in D&F Mini-Mart, and the blinds have never been replaced.

-When D&F first opened in 2003, Morrow’s rent was around $400.
+When D&F first opened in 2003, Morrow’s rent was $400.
 Rent has steadily increased over the years, but increases jumped higher under the current Chamber.

-The Chamber told Morrow that he would need to pay for the replacement of the light fixtures and other items on the property.
-The Chamber even encouraged Dewey to take out a loan to pay for renovations to their property.
+The Chamber told Morrow that he would need to pay for the replacement of the light fixtures and other items on the property himself.
+The Chamber even encouraged Dewey to take out a loan and pay for renovations to their property.

-Morrow’s business has the only ATM in Greenwood, which is frequented by patrons of Blow Out Hair Studio and Tee’s Barber Shop, because for beauty salons and barber shops cash is king.
-The nearest ATM will be a corporately-controlled Arvest ATM at ONEOK Field, which seems to mirror the Chamber’s plans for Greenwood: Force black-owned businesses to close by making it difficult for them to operate while supporting corporate interests and development.
+Morrow’s business has the only ATM in Greenwood, which is frequented by patrons of Blow Out Hair Studio and Tee’s BarberShop.
+Many Black beauty salons and barbershops use cash.
+Besides the Mini-Mart’s ATM, the next closest ATM is the corporately-controlled Arvest ATM at ONEOK Field, which seems to mirror the Chamber’s plans for Greenwood: Force black-owned businesses to close by, making it difficult for them to operate while supporting corporate interests and development.